 - Financial Limitations/social justice perspective: We offer a sliding scale in limited cases to existing clients who have participated in at least 2-4 sessions.
 Also, we are willing to work with families around short term goals or as adjunct therapy supporting other services including support in schools or with IEP development.
 We offer a 90 minute intensive around a specific goal if your needs are short-term and solution specific.
 We also offer a free autism webinar in which you can submit live Q & A as another option.
 This is particularly helpful for families transitioning from a recent diagnosis.
-We also provide group therapy for families living with autism.

 - Privacy for Minors: As a condition of providing services to minors and part of our family therapy approach, we ask that all clients participating in family therapy in which there are minors consent to respecting their privacy and confidentiality regards to the disclosures by minors to the family therapist.
 Such information will be disclosed at the clinician’s discretion.

 - Interpersonal Violence is Contraindicated for Family Therapy: Family Therapy is a type of group psychotherapy that helps family members who are supportive of one another and are willing to work through challenging situations.
 We do not proceed with family counseling and may make a referral in the event of current interpersonal violence or abuse in the family that undermines the therapeutic intention and treatment plan goals.

 We are currently accepting new clients for Family Therapy.